 Mandla Nkomo is the Managing Director of the Southern Africa Regional Expertise Centre for Solidaridad Network, a global civil society organization focused on sustainable development.
 At Solidaridad, he leads a team working across a number of value chains with a focus on digital technology, climate, innovations, gender inclusivity, and impact investments.
 He has previously worked for TechnoServe driving agribusiness and food security programming strategy for South Africa.
 He has co-founded a number of diversified agri-food companies in Zimbabwe and South Africa.
-He serves on the boards of Shared Interest Inc., Thembani International Guarantee Fund, and is a member of the International Food and Agribusiness Management Association.
+He serves on the board of the Thembani International Guarantee Fund and is a member of the International Food and Agribusiness Management Association.
 He is married with two teenage children.
 He is an avid reader, and is passionate about farming, sports, and development.

 He resides in Johannesburg, South Africa.